SAP/webide-client-tools/example/template/README.md

 A Template for a WebIDE feature using the client-tools package

-Note that the **official** template is maintained at:
-TBD: Should be released as open source too.

 This is used as live docs and also for integration tests.
-But when starting a new webide feature project it is suggested to **start with** the official template first and use this template as additional docs for more advanced use cases.

 ### Demonstrated Flows